 How do I create a Network?

-Go to Networks and select ‘Create a New Network’.
 Follow the steps to name your Network and give a short description.
-You can customise the settings for Location, decide whether users need to request to join and whether members are visible to each other in Nearby.
+You can customise the settings for Location and decide whether users need to request to join.
 Then choose ‘Add Network’ (mobile) or ‘Create’ (web).

 As an Admin, how much control do I have over the Network?